-MongoDirector now supports enabling SSL for your MongoDB servers.
 SSL is extremely important to maintain the privacy and validity of your data over untrusted networks.
-If you are deploying a production database cluster on the internet SSL is definitely something you should consider.
+If you’re deploying a production database cluster on the internet, SSL is definitely something you should consider.
+ScaleGrid now supports enabling SSL for your MongoDB servers.

-1. Privacy – If you are connecting to your MongoDB server over unsecured networks your data is traveling unencrypted and is susceptible to eavesdropping and tampering.
-SSL encrypts the data so that only the two endpoints have access to the unencrypted data.
+If you’re connecting to your MongoDB server over unsecured networks, your data is traveling unencrypted and is susceptible to both eavesdropping and tampering.
+SSL encrypts the data so only the two endpoints have access to the unencrypted data.

-2. Authentication – Use PKI (Private key infrastructure) to ensure that only clients with certificates from an appropriate CA can connect to the Mongodb server.
-This is an additional step and you can choose to not use your custom certificates or CA – you will still have the benefits of privacy due to end to end encryption.
+Use PKI (private key infrastructure) to ensure that only clients with certificates from an appropriate CA can connect to the MongoDB server.
+This is an additional step and you can choose to not use your custom certificates or CA – you’ll still have the benefits of privacy due to end-to-end encryption.

-1. Performance overhead – There is definitely some performance overhead for using SSL.
-While we are yet to run comprehensive test there is definite overhead due to using SSL.
+There’s definitely some performance overhead for using SSL.
+While we’re yet to run comprehensive tests, there is definite overhead due to using SSL.

-2. Lack of MongoDB UI – Most of the popular MongoDB UI’s don’t support SSL out of the box.
-So you might need to go for the paid version or use the mongo console.
+Most of the popular MongoDB UI’s don’t support SSL out of the box.
+So, you might need to go for the paid version or use the mongo console.

-If you connecting to a server with SSL enabled there are several differences in the mongo connection code.
+If you’re connecting to a server with SSL enabled, there are several differences in the MongoDB connection code.
 Please refer to the documentation of your driver for more details.

-The default mongo client does not support connections to a SSL enabled server – you need the SSL enabled build of mongo.
+The default mongo client does not support connections to an SSL enabled server – you need the SSL enabled-build of MongoDB.
 You can SSH into the SSL enabled server and then use the mongo client on the server to connect.
-Here is the syntax to connect using the admin user provided by MongoDirector.
+Here is the syntax to connect using the admin user provided by ScaleGrid:

-You will need to append the “ssl=true” property to your MongoDB connection string.
-Also certain platforms (E.g. JDK) will require you to add the public key of the SSL certificate to the trusted path before you can connect to the server.
-By default a self signed certificate is generated for every cluster.
-You can download the public key of the SSL cert from the UI or you can download the certificate from /etc/ssl/mongodb-cert.crt on the server.
-In the UI a link to download the SSL public cert is available in the connection string modal.
+You’ll need to append the “ssl=true” property to your MongoDB connection string.
+Also, certain platforms (E.g. JDK) will require you to add the public key of the SSL certificate to the trusted path before you can connect to the server.
+By default, a self signed certificate is generated for every cluster.
+You can download the public key of the SSL certificate from the UI or you can download the certificate from /etc/ssl/mongodb-cert.crt on the server.
+In the UI, a link to download the SSL public cert is available in the connection string modal:

-For more instructions on how you can ssh into the instance refer to the “VM Credentials” section in this blog post.
+For more instructions on how you can SSH into the instance, refer to the “VM Credentials” section in this blog post.
 The crt file is located at /etc/ssl/mongodb-cert.crt on the server.
-Once you download the public key you will need to add it to your trusted keystone.
+Once you’ve download the public key, you’ll need to add it to your trusted keystone:

 keytool -import -alias "MongoDB-cert" -file "/etc/ssl/mongodb-cert.crt" -keystore "/usr/java/default/jre/lib/security/cacerts" -noprompt -storepass "changeit"

 The default password for the cacerts store is “changeit”.
-For security reasons you should change this password to your own.
-Once you have added the certificate enumerate the certs in the keystone to confirm that the certificate got added
+For security reasons, you should change this password to your own.
+Once you’ve added the certificate, enumerate the certs in the keystone to confirm that the certificate got added:

 keytool -list -keystore cacerts -storepass changeit